BATCH-4-Devops/Online-Learning-Management-System/README.md

 * Pre Condition:

-1. User should have logged into Shopping website
+1. User should have logged into Learning website

 * Input: